Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 Disney’s Happiest Haunts Guided Tour

-For guests who want a deeper, more immersive Halloween experience, Disney’s Happiest Haunts: The Villains’ Trail Guided Tour takes guests through Disneyland Park with chilling stories, thrilling experiences, Lightning Lane entry, and preferred viewing for the Halloween-themed nighttime spectacular.
+For guests who want a deeper, more immersive Halloween experience, Disney’s Happiest Haunts: The Villains’ Trail Guided Tour takes guests through both Disneyland Park and California Adventure with chilling stories, thrilling experiences, Lightning Lane entry, and preferred viewing for the Halloween-themed nighttime spectacular.
 It’s a premium experience, but if you love the history and storytelling side of Disney, it’s a really special way to experience the season.
 Check the official Disneyland site for pricing and availability closer to the season.

 Tips for Planning Halloween in Disneyland